-Medically assisted treatments (medications) attempt to curb alcohol cravings by affecting the actual physical process associated with the craving and then eliminating the strength of the craving in the person.
+Medications for alcohol addiction can help curb cravings by affecting the actual physical process associated with the craving and then eliminating the strength of it in the person.
 There are numerous medications that have been used to address alcohol cravings.

 Some of the major medications are outlined below.